The Legend of Heroes: Trails of Cold Steel III: Development and release

 Intentions to create a third Trails of Cold Steel game were announced in December 2015.
 Initial planning began in early 2016, though the development team was divided on which platforms the game should release for.
-On one hand, the PlayStation Vita was preferred, due to its larger installed base in Japan, and prior entries in the series being released there.
-However, the team also wanted to consider using the much more powerful PlayStation 4, which would greatly help with the game's scope.
+On one hand, the PlayStation Vita was preferred, due to its larger installed base in Japan, and prior entries in the series being released there, but the team also wanted to consider using the much more powerful PlayStation 4, which would greatly help with the game's scope.
 Full-scale development began around mid-2016.
 Like the previous Trails of Cold Steel entries, it was developed using the PhyreEngine game engine.
 The game was officially revealed in December 2016.
 Unlike previous two entries, no Vita or PlayStation 3 versions were developed.
 It was mentioned in the shareholder's meeting that a deciding factor in developing the game for the PS4 was to help ensure higher international sales for the game as the PS4 had a much larger userbase in most countries outside of Japan at the time.
 This premise was reiterated by Falcom president Toshihiro Kondo:

-The Japanese release was initially scheduled for Q3 2017 for the PlayStation 4.
-It was released in Japan for the PlayStation 4 on September 28.
+Initially scheduled for Q3 2017, it was released in Japan for the PlayStation 4 on September 28.
 Localization into English and French was handled by NIS America rather than Xseed Games, who localized the first two Trails of Cold Steel games.
 The announcement that NIS America was taking over caused some concern among fans, due to the issues with the initial localization of Ys VIII: Lacrimosa of Dana.
 This concern was settled after confirmation that key localization staffs of the first two Cold Steel games were involved.
 Initially set for a September 2019 release for PS4 in North America and Europe, it was later delayed to October 22.
 A Nintendo Switch port by Engine Software was released in Japan on March 19, 2020, in North America and Europe on June 30, and in Oceania on July 7.
-A Windows port by Engine Software and PH3 Games was released worldwide on March 23 the same year.
-A version for Amazon Luna was released on October 20, 2022.
-A Stadia version was released on April 1, 2021.
+A Windows port by Engine Software and PH3 Games was released on March 23 the same year.
+A version for Amazon Luna was released on October 20, 2020.
+A Stadia version was released on April 1, 2021, while a PlayStation 5 version bundled with Trails of Cold Steel IV was releasedin the west on February 16, 2024.
+In Japan, the PlayStation 5 version was bundled alongside IV and Reverie on August 21, 2025.